 Want the hello winter SVG shown in this post?
 Scroll down to the bottom to get it for free!

-Want to learn everything you ever wanted to know about flocked heat transfer vinyl and your Cricut machine?
-You can watch the video below!
+Do you want to learn everything about flocked heat transfer vinyl and your Cricut machine?
+Watch the video below!

 Can't watch the video or missed some of the steps?
 I am also covering everything below for you.